Reconquest of Constantinople

-The Reconquest of Constantinople was the recapture of the city of Constantinople in 1261 AD by the forces led by Alexios Strategopoulos of the Empire of Nicaea from Latin occupation, leading to the re-establishment of the Byzantine Empire under the Palaiologos dynasty, after an interval of 57 years where the city had been made the capital of the occupying Latin Empire that had been installed by the Fourth Crusade in 1204 following the Crusader Sack of Constantinople.
+The Reconquest of Constantinople was the recapture of the city of Constantinople in 1261 AD from the Latin Empire by Nicaean forces led by the general Alexios Strategopoulos.
+The reconquest of the city led to the re-establishment of the Byzantine Empire under the Palaiologos dynasty after an interval of 57 years, during which Constantinople had been the capital of the Latin Empire, a crusader state installed by Latin forces of the Fourth Crusade following the sack of Constantinople in 1204.

-The recapture of Constantinople brought the city back into Byzantine possession, bringing to an end the half-century occupation of the Latin Empire over the Byzantine capital.
-The reconstituted Byzantine Empire under the Palaiologos would go on to hold the city successfully against further designs at its capture for nearly two centuries until its fall to the Ottoman Turks in 1453.
+The recapture of Constantinople ended more than a half century of occupation by the Latin Empire over the Byzantine capital.
+The reconstituted Byzantine Empire under the Palaiologoi would go on to hold the city successfully for nearly two more centuries, until its fall to the Ottoman Turks in 1453.

 Background

-Following his victory at the Battle of Pelagonia in 1259 AD against an anti-Nicaean coalition, the Nicaean emperor, Michael VIII Palaiologos, was left free to pursue the reconquest of Constantinople and the restoration of the Byzantine Empire.
-The rump-state Latin Empire was now cut off from any aid, from either the Latin states of Greece or from the Nicaeans' Greek rival, the Despotate of Epirus.
-Already in 1260, Michael Palaiologos attacked Constantinople, as one of the Latin knights taken prisoner in Pelagonia, and whose house was within the city walls, had promised to open a gate for the emperor's troops.
-He failed to do so, and so, Palaiologos launched an unsuccessful assault on Galata instead in that initial attempt.
-To further his plans, Michael concluded an alliance with Genoa in March 1261, and in July 1261, as the one-year truce following after the failed Nicaean attack was nearing its end, the general Alexios Strategopoulos was sent with a small advance force of 800 soldiers (most of them Cumans) to keep a watch on the Bulgarians and spy out the defences of the Latins.
+Following his victory at the Battle of Pelagonia in 1259 AD against an anti-Nicaean coalition, Nicaean emperor Michael VIII Palaiologos was left free to pursue the reconquest of Constantinople, a primary goal of the Byzantine rump states in both Epirus and Asia Minor since 1204.
+By 1259 the remnants of the Latin Empire were reduced to the city of Constantinople and its immediate environs, cut off from both the remaining Latin states of Greece and from the Nicaeans' Greek rival, the Despotate of Epirus.
+As early as 1260, Michael Palaiologos attacked Constantinople, as one of the Latin knights taken prisoner in Pelagonia, whose house was within the city walls, had promised to open a gate for the emperor's troops.
+He failed to do so, and Palaiologos launched an unsuccessful assault on Galata instead.
+To strengthen his position, Michael concluded an alliance with Genoa in March 1261.
+In July 1261, as the one-year truce agreed upon after the failed Nicaean siege of 1260 was nearing its end, the general Alexios Strategopoulos was sent with a small advance force of 800 soldiers (most of them Cumans) to keep a watch on the Bulgarians and to reconnoiter the Latin defenses of the city.

 Capture of Constantinople

-When the Nicaean force reached the village of Selymbria, some 30 mi west of Constantinople, they learned from some independent local farmers (thelematarioi) that the entire Latin garrison, as well as the Venetian fleet, was absent conducting a raid against the Nicaean island of Daphnousia in the Black Sea.
-Strategopoulos initially hesitated to take advantage of the situation, fearing that his small force might be destroyed if the Latin army returned too soon, and because he would exceed the provisions of the emperor's orders, but eventually decided he could not squander such a golden opportunity to retake the city.
+When the Nicaean force reached the village of Selymbria, some 30 mi west of Constantinople, they learned from some independent local farmers (thelematarioi) that the entire Latin garrison, as well as the Latin-allied Venetian fleet, was absent conducting a raid against the Nicaean island of Daphnousia in the Black Sea.
+Strategopoulos initially hesitated to take advantage of the situation, fearing that his small force might be destroyed if the Latin army returned too soon, and because he would exceed the provisions of the emperor's orders, but eventually decided he could not squander such a remarkable opportunity to seize the city without a prolonged siege.